Breman Asikuma youth to honour Asempa FM's Kobby Stonne

-All roads lead to Breman Asikuma on Saturday, July 31, 2021, as the Breman Traditional Area celebrates and honours Asempa FM’s Alex Kobina Stonne aka Kobby Stonne.
+All roads lead to Breman Asikuma on Saturday, July 31, 2021, as the Breman Traditional Area celebrates and honours Adom FM’s Alex Kobina Stonne aka Kobby Stonne.

 The award is in recognition of his outstanding achievements in the Media industry.